th2-net/th2-conn-generic/conn-fix/README.md

 # TargetSubId value.
 If it is empty it won't be set in the sent message's header
 targetSubID: ""

-# It is required param.
+# It is a required parameter.
 Host to connect to.
 # Valid IP address in the format of x.x.x.x or a domain name.
 socketConnectHost: localhost